ksilin/simple_kafka_clients_scala/README.md

-# producers #
+# simple_kafka_clients_scala #

-sometimes, you need to produce some data to your Kafka cluster quickly.
-This project is intended as a reference for seom of the many ways to do so
+sometimes, you need to produce and consume some data with your Kafka cluster quickly.
+This project is intended as a reference for some of the many ways to do so.

-* kafka-avro-console-producer

 ## Contribution policy ##